Cox Media Group: Sale of majority stake to Apollo Global Management

 On February 10, 2020, Cox Enterprises announced it would repurchase the Dayton Daily News, Journal-News, and Springfield News-Sun from CMG, once again owning a 100% interest in the newspapers; the sale, which reunited the papers with The Atlanta Journal-Constitution in Cox Enterprises' newspaper holdings, allowed them to continue daily publication despite the court ruling.
 The sale was officially closed on March 2.

 On February 22, 2022, a partnership of Standard General and Apollo announced their intent to acquire Tegna; Apollo would hold non-voting shares in the company.
 As part of the sale, Standard General would sell Standard Media's WDKA, WLNE, KBSI, and KLKN to CMG, and CMG would also acquire Tegna's stations in Dallas–Fort Worth, Houston, and Austin (including WFAA, KHOU, and KVUE).
 WFXT would be divested to Standard General.
 The sale was approved by Standard General and Apollo Global Management on May 17, 2022.
 On February 24, 2023, it was confirmed that the deal would be given a hearing before an administrative law judge, which the FCC Commissioner's Board voted to remand the merger review.
 The deal was terminated on May 22, 2023.

 On March 30, 2022, Cox Media Group announced that it would sell 18 stations, namely KYMA in Yuma, Arizona; KIEM and KVIQ-LD in Eureka, California; KPVI in Idaho Falls, Idaho; KLAX in Alexandria, Louisiana; WABG, WNBD and WXVT in Greenwood, Mississippi; WICZ in Binghamton, New York; WSYT in Syracuse, New York; KOKI and KMYT in Tulsa, Oklahoma; KMVU and KFBI-LD in Medford, Oregon; WHBQ in Memphis, Tennessee; KAYU in Spokane, Washington; and KCYU-LD and KFFX in Yakima, Washington to Imagicomm Communications—a shell company affiliated with the cable network INSP—for an undisclosed amount.
 The sale was completed on August 1.

 On June 18, 2024, Cox Media Group conducted a round of layoffs around the company including mostly low level management, morning show hosts, program/brand directors and promotions personnel.
 The exact number or positions have not been officially disclosed.

 Controversy

 In December 2023, 404 Media reported that Cox Media Group was advertising a service to marketing professionals called "Active Listening", which involved the ability to listen to microphones installed in smartphones, smart TVs, and other devices in order to target ads to consumers.
 A pitch deck promoting the capability stated that it targeted "Google/Bing" and that Cox Media Group was a Google Premier Partner, but in response to questions from 404 Media, Google stated that it had removed Cox Media Group from its Partners Program after a review.
+In May 2026, Cox Media Group agreed to pay $880,000 to settle allegations by the Federal Trade Commission that the company had falsely claimed "to offer an AI-powered service that could target localized ads based on conversations captured from consumers' smart devices," which the company did not in fact offer.